Lawrence Venuti

-Lawrence Venuti (born 1953) is an American translation theorist, translation historian, and a translator from Italian, French, and Catalan.
+Lawrence Venuti (born February 9, 1953) is an American translation theorist, translation historian, and a translator from Italian, French, and Catalan.

 Career

 Born in Philadelphia, Venuti graduated from Temple University.
 In 1980 he completed a Ph.D. in English at Columbia University, where he studied with historically oriented literary scholars such as Joseph Mazzeo and Edward Tayler as well as theoretically engaged cultural and social critics such as Edward Said and Sylvere Lotringer.
 That year he received the Renato Poggioli Award for Italian Translation for his translation of Barbara Alberti's novel Delirium.

 Venuti is Professor Emeritus of English at Temple University, where he taught for forty years (1980-2020).
 He has taught as a visiting professor at the University of Pennsylvania, Princeton University, Università degli Studi di Trento, Johannes Gutenberg-Universität Mainz, Barnard College, and Queen's University Belfast.
 He has also lectured and led seminars in summer programs sponsored by the Centre for Translation Studies at KU Leuven, the Institute for World Literature, the Nida School for Translation Studies, the Société d’Etudes des Théories et Pratiques en Traduction, and the University of Ljubljana.

 During 1987-1995 he was the general editor of Border Lines: Works in Translation, a series with Temple University Press.
 He oversaw the acquisition and publication of three translations: The World of Kate Roberts: Selected Stories, 1925-1981 (1991), ed. and trans.
 Joseph P. Clancy; PPPPPP: Poems Performance Pieces Proses Plays Poetics, Selected Writings of Kurt Schwitters (1993), ed. and trans.
 Jerome Rothenberg and Pierre Joris; and Abd al-Hakim Qasim's Rites of Assent: Two Novellas (1995), trans.
 Peter Theroux.

 He has served as a member of the editorial or advisory boards of The Translator: Studies in Intercultural Communication, TTR : traduction, terminologie, rédaction, Translation Review, Translation Studies, and Palimpsestes.
 He has edited special journal issues devoted to translation and minority (The Translator in 1998) and poetry and translation (Translation Studies in 2011).

 His translation projects have won awards and grants from the PEN American Center (1980), the Italian government (1983), the National Endowment for the Arts (1983, 1999), and the National Endowment for the Humanities (1989).
 In 1999 he held a Fulbright Senior Lectureship in translation studies at the University of Vic (Catalonia).
 In 2007 he was awarded a Guggenheim Fellowship for his translation of Giovanni Pascoli's poetry and prose.
 In 2008 his translation of Ernest Farrés's Edward Hopper: Poems won the Robert Fagles Translation Prize.
 In 2018 his translation of J.V.
-Foix's Daybook 1918: Early Fragments won the Global Humanities Translation Prize sponsored by Northwestern University's Buffett Institute for Global Studies and Alice Kaplan Institute for the Humanities.
+Foix's Daybook 1918: Early Fragments won the Global Humanities Translation Prize.